cs3org/wopiserver/README.md

 1. Run all tests: `python3 test/test_storageiface.py [-v]`
 2. Run only one test: `python3 test/test_storageiface.py [-v] TestStorage.<the test you would like to run>`

-### Test against a Reva endpoint:
+### Test against a Reva CS3 endpoint:

 1. Clone reva (https://github.com/cs3org/reva)
-2. Run Reva according to <https://reva.link/docs/tutorials/share-tutorial/> (ie up until step 4 in the instructions).
+2. Run Reva according to <https://reva.link/docs/tutorials/share-tutorial/> (ie up until step 4 in the instructions)
+4. Configure `test/wopiserver-test.conf` such that the wopiserver can talk to your Reva instance: use [this example](docker/etc/wopiserver.cs3.conf) for a skeleton configuration
-3. Run the tests: `WOPI_STORAGE=cs3 python3 test/test_storageiface.py`
+5. Run the tests: `WOPI_STORAGE=cs3 python3 test/test_storageiface.py`
+3. For a production deployment, configure your `wopiserver.conf` following the example above, and make sure the `iopsecret` file contains the same secret as configured in the [Reva appprovider](https://developer.sciencemesh.io/docs/technical-documentation/iop/iop-optional-configs/collabora-wopi-server/wopiserver)

 ### Test against an Eos endpoint:

 1. Make sure your Eos instance is configured to accept connections from WOPI as a privileged gateway
-2. Configure `wopiserver-test.conf` according to your Eos setup.
-The provided defaults are valid at CERN.
+2. Configure `test/wopiserver-test.conf` according to your Eos setup (the provided defaults are valid at CERN)
 3. Run the tests: `WOPI_STORAGE=xroot python3 test/test_storageiface.py`
+4. For a production deployment (CERN only), configure your `wopiserver.conf` according to the Puppet infrastructure

 ### Test using the Microsoft WOPI validator test suite